willardharris/balena-ads-b/README.md

 ### Alternative A: Port an existing Flightradar24 receiver
 If you have previously set up a Flightradar24 receiver and want to port it to balena, you only have to do the following steps:

  1. Head back to the balena dashboard and your device's page.
-Click on the *Device Variables*-button – *Vx*.
+Click on the *Device Variables*-button.
 Add a variable named `FR24_KEY` and paste the value of your existing Flightradar24 key, e.g. `dv4rrt2g122g7233`.
 The key is located in the Flightradar24 config file, which is usually found here: `/etc/fr24feed.ini`.
 (If you are unable to locate your old key, retrieve or create a new one it by following the steps in alternative B.)
- 2. Restart the *fr24feed* application under *Services* by clicking the "cycle" icon next to the service name.
+ 2. Restart the *fr24feed* service under *Services* by clicking the "cycle" icon next to the service name.

 ### Alternative B: Setup a new Flightradar24 receiver
 If you have not previously set up a Flightradar24 receiver that you want to reuse, do the following steps: